There is a Tragic Trend on the Streets, Homeless Baby Boomer Women.

 Wanda Clark at NOHO Senior Villas

-Sadly, homeless Baby Boomer women is not just a problem here in the US.
+Sadly, homeless Baby Boomer women are not just a problem here in the US.
 The same can be seen in Europe and Australia.
 The reasons are the same.
 Loss of job, husband dies, now she finds she can’t pay the mortgage or rents go up to where it’s not affordable on a fixed income.

 What steps can we take to ensure we don’t end up this way?

 Do not depend on one income.
 The rich have multiple streams of income.
 If one dries up for some reason, there is still money coming in.
 Plus with skills learned you can build another stream to replace it.

 How do we create income streams?

 Stocks?
 Take many years and are RISKY.
 Remember the 2008 crash?
-People lost their retirement savings.
+People lost their entire retirement savings.

 Saving?
 Only paying around 1.5%